dieforareason/471chatbota1/README.md

 go run cmd/bot/main.go
 ```

 The bot will start and prompt you for input.
-Type your message and press Enter to get a response from MELATI.

 Export conversation history to JSONL:
 ```bash